Adaptive Deep Learning for Entity Resolution by Risk Analysis: Related Work

 ER remains very challenging in real scenarios due to prevalence of dirty data.
 Therefore, there is a need for \emph{risk analysis}, alternatively called \emph{trust scoring} and \emph{confidence ranking} in the literature.
-The proposed solutions ranged from those simply based on the model's output probabilities to more sophisticated interpretable and learnable ones \cite{zhang2014predicting,hendrycks2016baseline,jiang2018trust,chen2019towards}.
-Most recently, \cite{chen2019towards} proposed an interpretable and learnable framework for ER, LearnRisk, which is able to construct a dynamic risk model tuned towards a specific workload.
-In this paper, we employ LearnRisk to adapt deep models toward a specific workload.
+The proposed solutions ranged from those simply based on the model's output probabilities to more sophisticated interpretable and learnable ones \citep{zhang2014predicting,hendrycks2016baseline,jiang2018trust,chen2019towards}.
+Most recently, we proposed an interpretable and learnable framework for ER, LearnRisk~\citet{chen2019towards}, which is able to construct a dynamic risk model tuned towards a specific workload.
+In our following work ~\citet{NAFA2022107729}, we also proposed to actively select training data for ER models based on the results of risk analysis.
+In this paper, we leverage the results of risk analysis to fine-tune deep models toward a specific workload.

 \textbf{Model Training}.
 A common challenge for model training is the \emph{over-fitting}, which refers to the phenomenon that a model well tuned on training data performs unsatisfactorily on target data.
-The de-facto standard approach to alleviate \emph{over-fitting} is by leveraging validation data for hyperparameter tuning and model selection (e.g. cross validation)~\cite{kohavi1995study}.
-Another noteworthy complementary technique is the \emph{regularization}~\cite{evgeniou2000regularization,DBLP:conf/nips/BaldiS13,neyshabur2017exploring,DBLP:conf/iclr/ZhangBHRV17}, which aims to reduce the number of model parameters to a manageable level.
+The de-facto standard approach to alleviate \emph{over-fitting} is by leveraging validation data for hyperparameter tuning and model selection (e.g. cross validation)~\citep{kohavi1995study}.
+Another noteworthy complementary technique is the \emph{regularization}~\citep{evgeniou2000regularization,DBLP:conf/nips/BaldiS13,neyshabur2017exploring,DBLP:conf/iclr/ZhangBHRV17}, which aims to reduce the number of model parameters to a manageable level.
 Both hyperparameter tuning and model selection are to a large extent orthogonal to model training considered in this paper.
 These works are therefore orthogonal to our work.